-When editing a Template (the Edit As area will display Edit As: Template) the File Bar will now contain the section Run on File as shown above.
-Clicking the Run on File area will display a list of all files currently open, but will not include any Scripts or Templates.
-Click a file in the drop-down list to run the current Template on that file.
-Once a file has been selected, this area will indicate Run on File: <file\name> and clicking the current Template.
+When editing a Template (the Status Bar should display Template), a Run icon will appear in the top-right corner of the editor (see Overlaid Icons).
+Clicking the down arrow to the right of the Run button displays the Run on File drop-down list.
+Select a file from the list to run the current Template on that file.
+Once a file has been selected, the hint popup for the Run button will indicate Run on File: <file_name> and clicking the Run icon or pressing F5 will rerun the current Template.
+If the Run icon is clicked and no file has yet been selected, the Run on File drop-down menu is displayed instead.
 Clicking the Open icon at the bottom of the drop-down list allows opening a file and then immediately running the current Template on that file.
-The Repository section of the File Bar is discussed in the Repository Menu help topic.
+After the Template has been run the editor will attempt to make the target data file visible in the editor.
+To turn off this feature see the Compiling Options dialog.
+The icon to the right of the Run icon is used to open the Repository Menu.